Updated by Ryan Dube in October 2017.

-I’ve always believed that Excel is one of the most powerful software tools out there.
+I’ve always believed that Microsoft Excel is one of the most powerful software tools out there.
 It isn’t just the fact that it’s a powerful spreadsheet application.
 Microsoft Excel itself has such an impressive collection of built-in tools and features.
 In this article, I plan to show you how powerful formulas and conditional formatting can be, with three useful examples.

 We’ve covered a number of different ways to make better use of Excel, such as using it to create your own calendar template, using it as a goals management tool, and other unique ways that you can use it to manage your life.
-Just read those articles and you’ll see just how powerful Excel can be.
+Just read those articles and you’ll see just how powerful Microsoft Excel can be.

 Much of the power really lies behind the formulas and rules that you can write to manipulate data and information automatically, regardless of what data you insert into the spreadsheet.

 Digging Into Microsoft Excel

 With the right information, you can create a system that automatically calculates and recalculates results and reports from that raw data.
-Today, I’d like to dig a little further under the surface and show you how you can use some of the underlying formulas and other tools to make better use of Excel.
+Today, I’d like to dig a little further under the surface and show you how you can use some of the underlying formulas and other tools to make better use of Microsoft Excel.

 Cool Conditional Formatting With Formulas